-Accuracy Launch - (Spot Landing) will not be offered in 2021
+Accuracy Launch - (Spot Landing)

 Flight Duration Launch - (Parachute Duration)

 Static Displays

 Model Rocket Construction (Do not intend to launch)

 Exhibit one model rocket assembled by the member.
 The exhibit will be a static display.
 The model rocket MUST be in good flying condition.
 DO NOT include the rocket engine with your exhibit.
 The rockets in this class will not be launched.
 Member should bring the printed directions for construction of the rocket.